 - Get an introduction – if someone you speak to knows of someone that might be able to help you, ask them if they will introduce you

-- Find events – look for networking events, industry conferences, jobs fairs, talks and workshops.
-Introduce yourself to as many people as you can and ask if you can stay in touch
+- Find online events – look for networking events, industry conferences, jobs fairs, talks/webinars and workshops.
+Some conferences etc. have been cancelled due to COVID-19 but many are still happening online.
+Introduce yourself to as many people as you can and ask if you can stay in touch.
+A polite introductory email may be the best first step

 - Get social – search for and join business networks on sites such as LinkedIn and Facebook.
 Check out our advice on using social media to improve your chances of finding work